z84n1r/COMP30026/README.md

 6
 Empty lines, and lines that start with   #  , are ignored.
 Input variables are in upper case.
 Negation binds tighter than conjunction, which in turn binds tighter than disjunction.
-So the equation for says that = (?    )    (
-?)    (    ?    ?).
-Note the use of a helper function , allowing and
-to share some circuitry.
+Note the use of a helper function , allowing and to share some circuitry.
 Also note that we do not allow any feedback loops in the circuit.
 In the example above, depends on , so is not allowed to depend, directly or indirectly, on (and indeed it does not).